Cloud-CV/EvalAI/README.md

     bower install
     ```

-8. That's it, Now to build static files and listening to server at http://127.0.0.1:8888
+8. To build static files(develpoment) type

     ```
-    gulp default
+    gulp dev
     ```

+9. That's it, Now to connect to dev server at http://127.0.0.1:8000

+    ```
+    gulp connect
+    ```

-9. To check for static files change run gulp watch task in new terminal window
+10. To check for static files change run gulp watch task in new terminal window

     ```
     gulp watch